JesseSwildens/Software-ontwikkeling-VESOFTON/README.md

 # Usage
 In this repository are two projects that contain buildable source code depending on what the purpose is of the application.
 In the `app` Folder is the main project with extra features for an application and logic layer.
 This also includes a uart interface to test the API layer from a terminal.
-For only using the API layer, `example_project` contains a demo project with sample code that, using a library build in the `app` project can be staticly linked into the example project.
+For only using the API layer, `example_project` contains a demo project with sample code that, using a library build in the `app` project can be statically linked into the example project.
 In each of these folders is a readme on how to build these projects.

 # Contributing guidelines
 Contributing to the project comes with the following steps:

 ## Glossary
 Two words will be used to strictness of the guidelines below.
-These two words are to be interepeted as follows:
+These two words are to be interpreted as follows:

 *Must*: Guideline must be followed at all times.
-Excpetions are exceptionally rare and must be discussed with the team.
+Exceptions are exceptionally rare and must be discussed with the team.

 *Should*: Guideline should be followed as much as possible.
 Exceptions are possible.